rvlewerissa/news-aggregator/README.md

 https://news-aggregator-two-beta.vercel.app
 ```

-To use locally, simply replace the following on your `.env`:
+To use our local serverless codebase, simply replace the following on your `.env`:

 ```
 NEXT_SERVERLESS_API_URL=http://localhost:3000